mostafakamar2308/memories/README.md

     4. Understood the basic of how to structure your data effeciently
     5. Focused on meeting the WCA guidelines
     6. Solidify my undestanding of Git

+## FAQ

+#### Is the project complete?
+Depending on the popularity. if people started to use it.
+I will add more features to it

+#### Is the project open source?
+Yes, It's completely open source